Today I’m sharing 9 easy ways you can live in the moment. First, ask yourself – what does your dream life look like?

 People who judge you or make you feel inferior are actually insecure about themselves.
 No matter what people say, know that you are amazing and worth so much more than you give yourself credit for.

 If you know that what you’re doing is the right thing for you, then do it.
 Don’t hesitate, and please stop asking for permission.
 Be whoever you want to be.
 Become the best version of yourself and no one else.
-This is what living with intention is all about.
+This can help you live in the moment.

 6. Aligning my spending with my goals